 2.3.2 Major Residential and Income Eligible Program Changes

 Information about modifications and improvements for Residential and Income Eligible programs can be found in Attachment 1.
+Specifically, the X.4 subsection of each program provides an overview of all proposed enhancements and changes.

 2.4 Commercial and Industrial Programs